-We advocate in Sacramento and across the state to expand access to democracy, to take bold action on climate, and to protect and enhance the land, air, water, and health of all California communities.
-Check out our top state priority bills and take action to help pass them:
+California Environmental Voters (EnviroVoters) lobbies in Sacramento and across the state to expand access to democracy, to take bold action on climate, and to protect and enhance the land, air, water, and health of all California communities.
+Check out our top state priority bills and see where they are in the legislative process:

 Many of the largest corporations doing business in California — that contribute the majority of the pollution — are not reporting their carbon footprint to the public.
 EnviroVoters’ sponsored bill, the Climate Corporate Accountability Act (SB 260), introduced by Senator Scott Wiener, would require all large U.S.-based corporations doing business in California that make over $1 billion annually to publicly disclose their full carbon footprint in a way that is easily understandable and available to the public.
 For transparency and accountability, we need SB 260.